Yonah Welker

 Why organisations work with Yonah Welker

-- Direct line into the European policy machinery shaping AI rules, through working group contributions to the EU AI Code of Practice and DG CNECT’s digital and critical infrastructure work.
+- Direct line into the European policy machinery shaping AI rules, through working group contributions to the EU AI Code of Practice, DG CNECT’s digital and critical infrastructure work, and EU ICT and standardisation programmes.

-- Specific expertise in the area regulators are now scrutinising hardest: how AI systems treat disability, neurodiversity, accessibility and other designated groups, with published frameworks and a MOOC catalogued by OECD.AI.
+- Published, citable expertise on how AI systems treat disability, neurodiversity, and other designated groups, with frameworks and a MOOC catalogued by OECD.AI, a specialism few governance advisers can match.

-- Cross-institutional fluency across OECD, UN IGF, UNESCO and WHO governance processes, useful for organisations whose AI strategy now has to answer to several overlapping frameworks at once.
+- Cross-institutional fluency across OECD, UN, UNESCO, and WHO governance processes, useful for organisations whose AI strategy now has to answer to several overlapping frameworks at once.

-- A practitioner-policy bridge rather than a pure academic.
-The work moves between technology evaluation, ethics audit and policy drafting, which is the lane most boards now need filled.
+- A practitioner-policy bridge rather than a pure academic, with hands-on evaluator and rapporteur roles across EU Horizon and EIT/EIC programmes, which is the lane most boards and compliance leads now need filled.

 Biography highlights

-- AI expert listed in the OECD.AI community directory; affiliated with MIT collaborative work and contributor to OECD.AI’s Wonk blog.
+- AI expert listed in the OECD.AI community directory; visiting lecturer and evaluator affiliated with MIT collaborative work, and contributor to OECD.AI’s Wonk blog.

-- Contributor to the EU AI Code of Practice (working Groups 2 and 3) and to DG CNECT digital and critical infrastructure programmes.
+- Contributor to the EU AI Code of Practice (working Groups 2 and 3), DG CNECT digital and critical infrastructure programmes, and EU ICT standardisation work.

-- Speaker at the AI Action Summit (Paris/Sorbonne), Sciences Po, Technical University of Munich, AI Safety Korea 2024 and the Delphi Economic Forum.
+- Former curator of the Global AI Summit, and speaker at the AI Action Summit (Paris/Sorbonne), Sciences Po, Technical University of Munich, AI Safety Korea, and the Delphi Economic Forum; jury and peer reviewer for the MIT Global Competition, NeurIPS, and IEEE journals.

 Biography

-AI governance has moved out of the engineering org and onto the board agenda.
-The EU AI Act, the OECD framework, UNESCO’s ethics recommendation and the G7 Hiroshima Process now overlap on the same operating decisions, and the speakers who can navigate all of them at once are scarce.
+The EU AI Act, the OECD framework, UNESCO’s ethics recommendation, and the G7 Hiroshima Process now govern the same operating decisions, and they do not line up neatly.
+The people who work inside several of these processes at once, rather than reading them from outside, are few.

 For senior leaders, the value is operational.
-Welker can speak to what an EU AI Act audit will actually examine, what a defensible accessibility claim looks like in an AI system, and how the OECD and UN governance layers connect to the decisions a CTO or general counsel has to make next quarter.
+He can set out what an EU AI Act audit will actually examine, and what a defensible accessibility claim looks like in a deployed system.
+He can also show how the OECD, UN, and EU layers connect to a decision a general counsel or risk committee faces next quarter.

 Key speaking topics